epam/NGB/docs/test-cases/Dataset_Description/Adding_Description_to_Dataset.md

-# Adding description to Dataset or Displaying Dataset's Description in Browser
+# Displaying Dataset's Description in Browser
 Test verifies
- - that the Description file is displayed in the Browser when the dataset (with description) (or any file in dataset) is selected.
+ - that the Description file is displayed in the Browser when the dataset (with description) (or any file in dataset) is selected

 **Prerequisites**: